emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

-> **Axion Protocol has a Verifiable Random Function (VRF) that is pretty darn good in terms of "trustlessness".**
+> **Fermi Protocol has a Verifiable Random Function (VRF) that is pretty darn good in terms of "trustlessness".**
 >
 > - Find out how to use it, make app tests for it and write a simple frontend.
->   Using Axion Protocol and time based subscriptions, a client can pull their funds if they feel like they're not getting the service they signed up for.
+>   Using Fermi Protocol and time based subscriptions, a client can pull their funds if they feel like they're not getting the service they signed up for.
 >   The provider can see this and stop delivering the service.
 >   Welcome to the future!